DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

 ### HyperVReplicaAzureReplicationDetails
 * HyperVReplicaAzureReplicationDetails `object`: Hyper V Replica Azure provider specific settings.
-  * azureVMDiskDetails `array`: Azure VM Disk details.
+  * azureVmDiskDetails `array`: Azure VM Disk details.
     * items [AzureVmDiskDetails](#azurevmdiskdetails)
-  * enableRDPOnTargetOption `string`: The selected option to enable RDP\SSH on target vm after failover.
+  * enableRdpOnTargetOption `string`: The selected option to enable RDP\SSH on target vm after failover.
 String value of {SrsDataContract.EnableRDPOnTargetOption} enum.
   * encryption `string`: The encryption info.
   * initialReplicationDetails [InitialReplicationDetails](#initialreplicationdetails)
   * lastReplicatedTime `string`: The Last replication time.
+  * lastRpoCalculatedTime `string`: The last RPO calculated time.
   * licenseType `string`: License Type of the VM to be used.
   * oSDetails [OSDetails](#osdetails)
   * recoveryAvailabilitySetId `string`: The recovery availability set Id.
   * recoveryAzureLogStorageAccountId `string`: The ARM id of the log storage account used for replication.
 This will be set to null if no log storage account was provided during enable protection.
   * recoveryAzureResourceGroupId `string`: The target resource group Id.
   * recoveryAzureStorageAccount `string`: The recovery Azure storage account.
-  * recoveryAzureVMName `string`: Recovery Azure given name.
   * recoveryAzureVMSize `string`: The Recovery Azure VM size.
+  * recoveryAzureVmName `string`: Recovery Azure given name.
+  * rpoInSeconds `integer`: Last RPO value.
   * selectedRecoveryAzureNetworkId `string`: The selected recovery azure network Id.
+  * selectedSourceNicId `string`: The selected source nic Id which will be used as the primary nic during failover.
-  * sourceVmCPUCount `integer`: The CPU count of the VM on the primary side.
+  * sourceVmCpuCount `integer`: The CPU count of the VM on the primary side.
-  * sourceVmRAMSizeInMB `integer`: The RAM size of the VM on the primary side.
+  * sourceVmRamSizeInMB `integer`: The RAM size of the VM on the primary side.
   * useManagedDisks `string`: A value indicating whether managed disks should be used during failover.
   * vmId `string`: The virtual machine Id.
   * vmNics `array`: The PE Network details.